paypal/merchant-sdk-php/README.md

    * (Multiple) API account credentials.
    * Service endpoint and other HTTP connection parameters
    * Logging
+   dynamic configuration values can be set by passing a map of credential and config values (if config map is passed the config file is ignored) ex :
+    $service  = new PayPalAPIInterfaceServiceService($configMap); // where $configMap is a config array

 Please refer to the sample config file provided with this bundle.